simon-nystrom/simon-nystrom.github.io/posts/2020-11-09-TRYING-ELM.md

 # Adding Todos to our state

-First of all, we need a button we can press so that the value of our input is added as a todo in our Todo list.
+First, we need a button we can press so that the value of our input is added as a todo in our Todo list.

 Let's start by defining a new type of message: